fmhy/edit/MISCGuide.md

 * [Fake Doors](http://faykdoors.com/) - Its Fake Doors
 * [Do not open the door](http://mexicans.eu/) - Don't you dare...
 * [This Person Does Not Exist](https://www.thispersondoesnotexist.com/) - People That Don't Exist
+* [This City Does Not Exist](https://thiscitydoesnotexist.com/) - Cities That Don't Exist
 * [This Artwork Does Not Exist](https://thisartworkdoesnotexist.com/) - Art That Doesn't Exist
 * [This Word Does Not Exist](https://www.thisworddoesnotexist.com/) - Words That Don't Exist
 * [These Lyrics Do Not Exist](https://www.theselyricsdonotexist.com/) - Lyrics That Don't Exist
 * [This Wojak Does Not Exist](https://thiswojakdoesnotexist.com/) - Wojak's That Don't Exist
 * [This Cat Does Not Exist](https://thiscatdoesnotexist.com/) or [NotRealCats](https://notrealcats.com/) - Cats That Don't Exist